Generic selectors

 • PSAT Scores

-• Demonstrated maturity to handle the increased work load
+• Demonstrated maturity to handle the increased workload

 Students placed in the requested classes will be expected to meet and maintain the academic standards of the course.
-If, after enrollment, the course content is determined by the student to be too difficult, he/she may drop the course within FRCS add/drop period.
+If, after enrollment, the course content is determined by the student to be too difficult, he/she may drop the course within the FRCS add/drop period.

 Our Courses